Why NATO formed, why Finland joined and why Sweden wants to join

-- Public support for NATO membership in the Nordic countries shot up virtually overnight after Russia invaded Ukraine, with a strong majority in both countries now in favor of joining the alliance, Axios' Zachary Basu writes.
+- Public support for NATO membership in the Nordic countries shot up virtually overnight after Russia invaded Ukraine, with a strong majority in both countries favoring joining the alliance, Axios' Zachary Basu writes.

-Finland's President Sauli Niinistö says his country is seeking NATO membership because Russia's invasion proved that the Kremlin does not respect officially non-aligned countries.
+Finland's President Sauli Niinistö at the time said his country sought NATO membership because Russia's invasion proved that the Kremlin does not respect officially non-aligned countries.

 - "What we see now, Europe, the world, is more divided," Niinistö told CNN.
 "There's not very much room for nonaligned in between."

 Sweden's Prime Minister Magdalena Andersson also pointed to Russia's actions.